MeatiusMax/CSC172-AssociationMining-Corpuz-/README.md

 ## Discussion
 [The result highlights a clear distinction between the popular and unpopular songs in terms of both features and association strength.][web:25]
-[Popular songs are associated with medium tempo, high danceability and medium energy.
-The low instrumentalness and low speechiness suggest that popular tracks have little vocal and instrumentals but have energetic rythm and tempo that can be choreographed into a dance.][web:25]
+[Popular songs are associated with low acousticness leaning more electronic or studi produced, loud tracks that contain vocals and are rather on the long side, with low words spoken and not sounding live.
+Popular songs tend to be loud, vocal-driven, studio-polished, non-acoustic, and relatively long.][web:25]
-[In contrast, unpopular songs exhibit highly uniform and repetitive feature combinations.
-The repeated occurrence of low energy, low valence, and high instrumentalness indicates that these tracks tend to be less rhythmically engaging with high usage of instruments and little words spoken.
-These unpopular rules suggests that whenever these specific feature combinations occur, the songs are always labeled as unpopular within the dataset.
-However, their lower lift values compared to popular rules indicate that these features are less distinctive and more common across the dataset.][web:25]
+[In contrast, unpopular songs exhibit more organic intrumentation, often purely instrumental with major mode.
+It is neither to short nor long with overall low energy.][web:25]
 [The difference in confidence levels between popular and unpopular rules is notable.
-Popular rules show confidence values below 1.0, reflecting greater variability and diversity among popular songs, whereas unpopular songs are associated with more rigid and predictable patterns.
+Popular rules show confidence values below 1.0, reflecting greater variability and diversity among popular songs, whereas unpopular songs are almost 1.0 nearest being 0.996.
 This supports the idea that popularity is not driven by a single fixed audio formula, while unpopularity is often associated with constrained musical characteristics.][web:25]
 [Overall these findings show the effectiveness of ARM in providing interpretable insights into music popularity using music features to see what specific features determine popularity.][web:25]